sonia-auv/proc_image_processing/README.md

 ## Running ROS bags

+### Without an IDE

+**Windows is supported**

+- Setup environment variables by copying `.env.example` to a file named `.env`
+- Start the telemetry and proc_image_processing container with:
+    - `docker-compose -f docker-compose-bags.yml build proc_image_processing`
+    - `docker-compose -f docker-compose-bags.yml up proc_image_processing octopus-telemetry`
+- Open three proc_image_processing's shells using `docker exec -it proc_image_processing`:
+    - On the first shell, start the ROS core with `roscore`
+    - On the second shell, start proc_image_processing with `sh scripts/launch.sh` then go to `/bags` (`cd /bags`) and start the bag playback with `rosbag play -l your-bag-name`
+    - On the third shell, uncompress the feed using `rosrun image_transport republish compressed in:=<name-of-input-feed> raw out:=<give-a-name-to-the-output>`
+- Open your browser and navigate to [localhost:3000](http://localhost:3000) to access the telemetry.
+You should now be good to go!

 ### VSCode

 **Only supported on linux for now (Windows does not support host mode networking) and remote containers doesn't allow VSCode to be part of the same Docker stack using a docker-compose file, which means we must use host mode networking.**

 - Start the telemetry and it's requirements with using `docker-compose -f docker-compose-bags-vscode.yml up octopus-telemetry`.
 - Start proc_image_processing with VSCode or, if you don't plan on making modifications to the code simply run:
     - `docker-compose -f docker-compose-bags-vscode.yml build proc_image_processing`.
     - `docker-compose -f docker-compose-bags-vscode.yml up proc_image_processing`.